fablabnbg/inkscape-silhouette/Commands.md

-					                    to the values set at the initialization of the plotter Bl,                                  Line Scale             (G)  Specifies the pitch of broken lines (needed if non-0 line type is used) BEn                                  <UNKNOWN>              Observed in Cameo 4 Pro capture BS sa,sb,sc,sd                       Buffer Size            (G)  Marked as a no-op BZ a,xa,ya,xb,yb,xc,yc,xd,yd[,d]     Bezier Curve           (G)[t]  Not clear what a or [,d] mean C                                    Call GIN               (G)  In "Output Coordinates" section, puts the
+					                    to the values set at the initialization of the plotter Bl,                                  Line Scale             (G)  Specifies the pitch of broken lines (needed if non-0 line type is used) BEn                                                         Observed in Cameo 4 Pro capture BS sa,sb,sc,sd                       Buffer Size            (G)  Marked as a no-op BZ a,xa,ya,xb,yb,xc,yc,xd,yd[,d]     Bezier Curve           (G)[t]  Not clear what a or [,d] mean C                                    Call GIN               (G)  In "Output Coordinates" section, puts the